google/rappor/doc/tutorial.md

   2. Come up with candidate strings, and hash them in the same manner as the client.
   3. Using the reports, RAPPOR parameters, and candidate strings as input, infer the distribution of true values.
-We don't see the true values themselves.
+We don't see the values themselves.
-  4. Plot the true and inferred distributions side by side for comparison.
+  We plot the true and inferred distributions side by side for comparison.

 This process is described in detail below.